javierRivas/pal-overview/PITCHME.md

 <span style="font-size:0.8em">An app needs to be able to answer the following questions:</span>
 - <span style="font-size:0.6em">What are the hosts I need to connect to?</span>
 - <span style="font-size:0.6em">How do other services connect with me?</span>
-- <span style="font-size:0.6em">What happens if the server I need data form is down?</span>
+- <span style="font-size:0.6em">What happens if the service I need data from is down?</span>
 - <span style="font-size:0.6em">How do I authenticate my requests?</span>
 - <span style="font-size:0.6em">Where is the app config?</span>
 ---